Lissy93/happy-app/README.md

 ]
 ```

-To populate the database with generated or exported data, run:
+To populate the database with either randomly generated data, or exported JSON, run:
 ```
 gulp populate-sample-data
 ```
-By default this will use whatever data is in [`/tasks/setup/sample-data.json`][sample-data],
-but any path can be used by passing in an optional first parameter.
+By default this generates a set of random, but reasonably realistic sample data,
+the parameters of which were defined in the [populate-demo-db.js](`/tasks/setup/populate-demo-db.js`) file.
+Alternativley, the path of previously generated or exported data can be specified,
+and the database will be populated the that data.
+An example filename parameter may look something like this:  [`/tasks/setup/sample-data.json`][sample-data].

 ## API